plone/plone.api/docs/index.rst

 .. note::

-    This package is still in development.
-It's currently in Beta phase, meaning that most stuff should work, but some methods might still change in the future, breaking backwards compatibility.
-Keep that in mind when using it.
+    This package is still under development, but should be fairly stable and is already being used in production.
+It's currently a release candidate, meaning that we don't intend to change method signatures, but it may still happen.

 Narrative documentation